logzio/logz-docs/_source/no-search/p8s-importing-dashbds.md

 * Custom selection of dashboards is not possible with bulk import.
 All your dashboard folders are imported to a single folder within Logz.io.

-* Grfana dashboards with schema version 14 or lower that containes "rows" objects will not be uploaded, you will receive a warning log.
-Please consider to update your dashboards schema version to the latest.
+* Grafana dashboards with schema version 14 or lower that include "row" objects are not uploaded: You will receive a warning in the logs.
+We recommend that you update your dashboard schema to the latest version.

-* The`p8s_logzio_name` variable will not added to panels queries that doesn't contines filtering, you will receive a warning log.
+* The`p8s_logzio_name` variable is not added to panel queries that don't include filtering: You will receive a warning in the logs.

 * Some panel types are not supported by Logz.io platform.
-If your dahboard containes unsupported panel type you will receive a warning log, and you may have some issues while rendering the panel in logz.io.
+If your dashboard includes an unsupported panel type, you will receive a warning in the logs.
+You may experience some issues while the panel renders in Logz.io.

 ####  Bulk dashboard import procedure